-- (a) Eligibility.
-In order to enroll in either a clinic (other than an In-House Legal Aid Clinic taught by a full-time faculty member) or the Externship Program a student must have satisfactorily completed 45 credit hours (including all first-year courses), be in good academic standing, and have a cumulative grade point average of at least 2.30 - (b) Externship Program.
-A student is limited to the number of externship credits as indicated in the following schedule: - Students with a cumulative grade point average of 2.7 or higher may take up to a maximum of 9 externship credits during their tenure at the law school.
-These credits may be taken in one semester or over a period of semesters, including the summer. - Students with a cumulative grade point average of 2.3 -2.699 may take up to a maximum of 6 externship credits during their tenure at the law school.
-These credits may be taken only during the summer session unless such student is in his or her last full academic year and otherwise meets the eligibility requirement to take an externship. - Students with a cumulative grade point average of under 2.3 are not eligible to take an externship.
+(a) Eligibility.
+In order to enroll in either a clinic (other than an In-House Legal Aid Clinic taught by a full-time faculty member) or the Externship Program a student must have satisfactorily completed 30 credit hours (including all first-year courses) and be in good academic standing.
+To enroll in the Externship Program during the summer between the first and second years of law school, a student must additionally have a cumulative GPA of 2.3 or higher at the end of their first semester.

+- (b) Externship Program.
+A student is permitted to take the number of externship credits as indicated in the following schedule: - Students who meet the eligibility requirements set forth in Section 706(a) may take up to 6 externship credits.
+These credits may be taken in one semester or over a period of semesters, including the summer. - Students may register for an additional three (3) externship credits (to reach a maximum of 9 externship credits during their tenure at the law school), if they have a cumulative grade point average of 2.50 or higher at the time they are required to register for the additional credits.

-Externship hours may be divided among multiple externships, subject to the approval of the Assistant Dean of Experiential Learning.
+Externship hours may be divided among multiple externships, subject to the approval of the Associate Dean of Professional Development.
 A student otherwise eligible to take an externship upon good cause may petition the Associate Dean of Academic Programs for permission to exceed the allowable number of externship credits.

-- (c) In-House Legal Aid Clinic.
-No student may earn more than six (6) credits for participating in an in-house civil legal aid clinic. - (d) Grading.
+In-House Legal Aid Clinic.
+No student may earn more than six (6) credits for participating in an in-house civil legal aid clinic.

+(e) Grading.
 Clinical courses and Externship courses will be graded on a Pass/No Credit/Pass Low/Fail basis with a "P" for pass, "PL" for pass low, "NC" for no credit, or an "F" for fail.
 See Section 501 for a complete description of the grading structure.